Food Production

 Consumption vs. Production

 Note that the consumption chart includes food beyond what is produced locally.
-The data do not indicate that production is the only issue contributing to mismatches in supply and demand; distribution, waste, and economic and physical access to food should also be considered.
+The data do not indicate that production is the only issue contributing to mismatches in supply and demand; distribution, waste, and economic and physical access to food may also be considered.

 Filter data by county by selecting the county name on the filter to the right of the charts.
-Click on a census year to change the agricultural sales chart and gap/gap % values in the table.
+Click on a year to change the agricultural sales chart and gap/gap % values in the table.
 Click on a header in the table to sort by that column.
 Drag the circles up and down on the y-axis of the bar charts to adjust the y-axis.

 Agricultural Sales by Product Type